Global

 c String A single character, a key found in the color palette object.

-palette Number | Object Can be a palette object or number index in the system's palettes array.
+palette Number | Object can be a palette object or number index in the system's palettes array.

 Returns: